WhoCanFixMyCar explains how you car brakes work.

 The master cylinder converts the power exerted by your foot on the pedal into hydraulic pressure.
 The movement of the pedal pushes pistons within the cylinder, which acts on the brake fluid, moving it around the system.

 A series of thin pipes connect all the different brake components to transport brake fluid around the system.
 Most of these pipes will be made of copper, though in the places where they meet callipers, they need to be flexible, so you’ll often find rubber flexi-hoses.

 The ABS and traction control systems are closely linked.

 In hydraulic brake circuits, fluid-filled master and slave cylinders are connected by pipes.
 Here’s how it works:

 When you push the brake pedal, it depresses a piston that’s located in the master cylinder, forcing fluid along the pipe.

 There are slave cylinders at the wheel - the fluid travels to each of these, filling them and forcing the pistons out to apply the brakes.

-If you’re struggling to picture how all of this works, it’s similar to how a long handled lever can easily lift a heavy object a short distance.
+If you’re struggling to picture how this works, it’s similar to how a long-handled lever can easily lift a heavy object at a short distance.

 It’s reassuring to know that most modern cars are fitted with twin hydraulic circuits consisting of two master cylinders in case one fails.

-All cars have a handbrake which usually acts on the two rear wheels.
-In the event of hydraulic brake failure, the handbrake system will only offer limited assistance; its main function is as a parking brake.
+All cars have a handbrake, which usually acts on the two rear wheels.
+In the event of hydraulic brake failure, the handbrake system will only offer limited assistance; its primary function is as a parking brake.